crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 engine for the full Machine Learning lifecycle - from storing the raw data to storing the experiment and model metadata.

-Last but not least, Pycaret also provides first-class support for MLflow.
+Last but not least, PyCaret also provides first-class support for MLflow.
 This means that all the experiments we've run above are automatically tracked in MLflow.
 This is especially useful for production scenarios, where we want to keep track of all the experiments we've run and the models we've created.